ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Fiverr Is Abandoning the Market It Built.
-That’s Your Entire Business Case. - <a href="https://medium.com/@davidbennettt1/fiverr-clone-2026-abandoned-market-opportunity-cfc18b518970?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Codment - A Trusted Software Development Company Built for Results - <a href="https://medium.com/@marketing_70764/codment-a-trusted-software-development-company-built-for-results-8c890f1417f3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Davidbennettt`**
+✍️ **posted by `Codment`**

-<blockquote>In Q1 2026, Fiverr reported something that every founder building a Fiverr clone should read twice.
+<blockquote>Codment is a full-service IT and software development company based in Islandia, New York.
+The company serves startups, entrepreneurs…
 Continue reading on Medium »</blockquote>

 <h3>2.
-5 Online Prototype Makers Tested for Interactive Mobile App Demos in 2026 - <a href="https://medium.com/@ashleywilson_89237/5-online-prototype-makers-tested-for-interactive-mobile-app-demos-in-2026-e6b6cffe9748?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+DispatchQueue vs Task em Swift — por que a concorrência mudou de “como fazer” para “o que fazer” - <a href="https://medium.com/@_.izadoramatias/dispatchqueue-vs-task-em-swift-por-que-a-concorr%C3%AAncia-mudou-de-como-fazer-para-o-que-fazer-f13c7a134736?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashleywilson`**
+✍️ **posted by `Izadora Matias`**

-<blockquote>An interactive mobile app demo is not a single polished screen.
-It is a navigable flow — home screen to service selection, service…
+<blockquote>Se você já se viu perdido em um emaranhado de DispatchQueue.global().async e DispatchQueue.main.async, saiba que isso é muito comum…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Flutter On-device RAG #3: Passing Retrieved Context to a Local LLM - <a href="https://medium.com/@byeongheeoh51/flutter-on-device-rag-3-passing-retrieved-context-to-a-local-llm-22ca58a794db?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Samsung FRP Bypass 2026 | How to Frp Unlock samsung Explanation | Android 11/12/13/14 - <a href="https://medium.com/@masti24bd/samsung-frp-bypass-2026-how-to-frp-unlock-samsung-explanation-android-11-12-13-14-390aec3c1b40?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Byeongheeoh`**
+✍️ **posted by `needsrom`**

-<blockquote>Passing a formatted prompt into flutter_gemma before evaluating answer quality
+<blockquote>Samsung FRP Bypass 2026 | How to FRP Unlock Samsung Explanation | Android 11/12/13/14
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Most Travel Booking Apps Fail: What High-Growth Travel Companies Get Right in 2026 - <a href="https://kaopizglobal.medium.com/why-most-travel-booking-apps-fail-what-high-growth-travel-companies-get-right-in-2026-2b0e46b3538d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin 2.4.0: The 4 Features That Actually Change How You Write Android Code - <a href="https://trricho.medium.com/kotlin-2-4-0-the-4-features-that-actually-change-how-you-write-android-code-8a87c3b8d4a0?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kaopiz Global`**
+✍️ **posted by `Prakash Sharma`**

-<blockquote>Travel booking apps now define the tourism industry.
-Here is what separates the platforms travelers love from the ones they delete after…
+<blockquote>The stable release that finally kills the _uiState boilerplate and the dispatcher-passing dance.
+Here's what's worth adopting today.
 Continue reading on Medium »</blockquote>

 <h3>5.
-What Features Actually Matter in an AI App Builder: A 2026 Breakdown for Non-Technical Founders - <a href="https://medium.com/@jessicadavis_71678/what-features-actually-matter-in-an-ai-app-builder-a-2026-breakdown-for-non-technical-founders-ec69295548db?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Native Fast Image: 10 Features Every Developer Should Know (2026 Guide) - <a href="https://medium.com/@appstitch.dev/react-native-fast-image-10-features-every-developer-should-know-2026-guide-df46ce71dde8?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jessicadavis`**
+✍️ **posted by `AppStitch`**

-<blockquote>The promise of AI app builders sounds simple: describe your idea in plain language and receive a working application.
-But Gartner’s…
+<blockquote>When building React Native applications, images are everywhere — profile pictures, product banners, chat avatars, and media galleries.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Stop Paying Smart People to Do the Same Boring Thing 300 Times - <a href="https://medium.com/@himanshusharma_4140/stop-paying-smart-people-to-do-the-same-boring-thing-300-times-90beeb005e9c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Decodificando a Programação: Tipos de Valor vs Tipos de Referência em Swift - <a href="https://medium.com/@victoriaauzier07/decodificando-a-programa%C3%A7%C3%A3o-tipos-de-valor-vs-tipos-de-refer%C3%AAncia-em-swift-a8e0035eeac6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Himanshu Sharma`**
+✍️ **posted by `Anne Auzier`**

-<blockquote>The real opportunity in AI isn’t replacing your engineers.
-It’s giving them their attention back.
+<blockquote>Você já se perguntou o porquê, na programação, nós criamos classes em vez de structs ou vice-versa?
 Continue reading on Medium »</blockquote>

 <h3>7.
-What Migrating Off @ObservableObject Taught Me About SwiftUI Re-Renders - <a href="https://medium.com/@orose2689/what-migrating-off-observableobject-taught-me-about-swiftui-re-renders-ec7236a5e64b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Uber Clone App Development Is The Future Of Smart Transportation Businesses In 2026 - <a href="https://medium.com/@prozeneatsoffpage/why-uber-clone-app-development-is-the-future-of-smart-transportation-businesses-in-2026-ca9e81ddd53c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oniel Rosario`**
+✍️ **posted by `Prozensoft Technologies Private Limited`**

-<blockquote>Fine-grained observation, and the re-render problem nobody warns you about
+<blockquote>The transportation industry has undergone a massive transformation over the last decade.
+People no longer rely on traditional taxi…
 Continue reading on Medium »</blockquote>

+<h3>8.
+A ViewModel Dies with Its Owner: There Are Only Three Owners in Navigation 3 - <a href="https://levelup.gitconnected.com/a-viewmodel-dies-with-its-owner-there-are-only-three-owners-in-navigation-3-090e061f5c8a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `chanzmao`**

+<blockquote>Choosing a ViewModel scope is really asking one question: when something dies, should the ViewModel die with it?
+Get that right and state…
+Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-The Biggest Message from Google I/O and KotlinConf Wasn’t Just About AI - <a href="https://proandroiddev.com/the-biggest-message-from-google-i-o-and-kotlinconf-wasnt-just-about-ai-b5d741f7e747?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Android App Is a Fork of the Same Process Every Time - <a href="https://medium.com/@promode7/your-android-app-is-a-fork-of-the-same-process-every-time-ba8ee506d99c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shashank Pednekar`**
+✍️ **posted by `Pramod Patel`**

-<blockquote>Notes and reflections from three discussions at Google I/O 2026 and KotlinConf 2026 on AI, software engineering, and the future of…
+<blockquote>Zygote, preloading, and copy-on-write startup
-Continue reading on ProAndroidDev »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Design a screen, get a Clean Architecture feature — and keep AI-generated KMP code from drifting - <a href="https://medium.com/@alisadeghi.dev/design-a-screen-get-a-clean-architecture-feature-and-keep-ai-generated-kmp-code-from-drifting-c134ffc9bfc2?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Primitive and Wrapper Classes in Java and Kotlin : A deep dive - <a href="https://medium.com/@nematengg/primitive-and-wrapper-classes-in-java-and-kotlin-a-deep-dive-2dd969180ffe?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Sadeghi`**
+✍️ **posted by `Nemat`**

-<blockquote>Spec-Driven Development for Kotlin Multiplatform: a living spec, a few guardrails, and an architecture the model isn't allowed to break.
+<blockquote>Primitive and Wrapper Classes in Java and Kotlin: Understanding Boxing, Unboxing, and Generics
 Continue reading on Medium »</blockquote>

 <h3>3.
-Navigation in Jetpack Compose: Move Between Screens Like a Pro  - <a href="https://medium.com/@info.shaludroid/navigation-in-jetpack-compose-move-between-screens-like-a-pro-b48b1fb6a084?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Delta Script Hub: My Journey Creating an Android Gaming Resource App - <a href="https://medium.com/@nailarafique41/building-delta-script-hub-my-journey-creating-an-android-gaming-resource-app-b3f77a6bc381?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shalu Gupta`**
+✍️ **posted by `Nailarafique`**

-<blockquote>🎥 Prefer video tutorials?
-Watch Jetpack Compose, Java, DSA & Go on CodeWithShaluVerse — Subscribe for free tutorials every week!
+<blockquote>When I started working on Delta Script Hub, my goal wasn’t simply to build another Android application.
+I wanted to create a lightweight…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Android vs iPhone: What the “Better Phone” Debate Actually Looks Like in India - <a href="https://medium.com/@thakurpksingh111/android-vs-iphone-what-the-better-phone-debate-actually-looks-like-in-india-6c0ecc0e351e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Biometric Auth and Secure Storage in Flutter: Keeping Secrets on the Device - <a href="https://medium.com/@himanshusharma_4140/biometric-auth-and-secure-storage-in-flutter-keeping-secrets-on-the-device-c57384f41dcd?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prashant Kumar`**
+✍️ **posted by `Himanshu Sharma`**

-<blockquote>Every Indian household has had this argument at least once.
-Maybe it was over dinner, maybe in a college WhatsApp group, maybe at a mobile…
+<blockquote>flutter_secure_storage backs onto the iOS Keychain and Android Keystore — encryption at rest is OS-managed, not your problem.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-What’s New in Swift at WWDC26: Less Boilerplate, More Reach, Explained - <a href="https://medium.com/@rajanTheSilentCompiler/whats-new-in-swift-at-wwdc26-less-boilerplate-more-reach-explained-02abe319a4be?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Hidden Layer of Smartphone Security: Why Bootrom Exploits Fascinate Researchers - <a href="https://medium.com/@tamjad388/the-hidden-layer-of-smartphone-security-why-bootrom-exploits-fascinate-researchers-1806cb730aa9?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajan Singh`**
+✍️ **posted by `Muhammad Talha`**

-<blockquote>Apple shipped two Swift releases in one breath — and the quietest update of the week may matter more to your codebase than the flashy AI…
+<blockquote>What happens when a vulnerability exists in code that can never be updated?
 Continue reading on Medium »</blockquote>

 <h3>2.
-Android vs iPhone: What the “Better Phone” Debate Actually Looks Like in India - <a href="https://medium.com/@thakurpksingh111/android-vs-iphone-what-the-better-phone-debate-actually-looks-like-in-india-6c0ecc0e351e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Interactive Widgets in SwiftUI: From SwiftData Storage to Live Home Screen Actions - <a href="https://medium.com/@4parth9/building-interactive-widgets-in-swiftui-from-swiftdata-storage-to-live-home-screen-actions-c7e8278ba1e8?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prashant Kumar`**
+✍️ **posted by `Parth`**

-<blockquote>Every Indian household has had this argument at least once.
-Maybe it was over dinner, maybe in a college WhatsApp group, maybe at a mobile…
+<blockquote>A complete guide to creating iOS widgets with App Intents, WidgetKit, and SwiftData
 Continue reading on Medium »</blockquote>

 <h3>3.
-What Migrating Off @ObservableObject Taught Me About SwiftUI Re-Renders - <a href="https://medium.com/@orose2689/what-migrating-off-observableobject-taught-me-about-swiftui-re-renders-ec7236a5e64b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Biometric Auth and Secure Storage in Flutter: Keeping Secrets on the Device - <a href="https://medium.com/@himanshusharma_4140/biometric-auth-and-secure-storage-in-flutter-keeping-secrets-on-the-device-c57384f41dcd?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oniel Rosario`**
+✍️ **posted by `Himanshu Sharma`**

-<blockquote>Fine-grained observation, and the re-render problem nobody warns you about
+<blockquote>flutter_secure_storage backs onto the iOS Keychain and Android Keystore — encryption at rest is OS-managed, not your problem.
 Continue reading on Medium »</blockquote>

 <h3>4.
-6 iOS Interview Questions for Junior Developers — Part 3 - <a href="https://medium.com/@gursimran1/6-ios-interview-questions-for-junior-developers-part-3-7dce16a2e925?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Taking Control of Text: A Deep Dive into SwiftUI’s TextRenderer - <a href="https://medium.com/ios-ic-weekly/taking-control-of-text-a-deep-dive-into-swiftuis-textrenderer-369ac9f16569?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gursimran Singh`**
+✍️ **posted by `Xiangyu`**

-<blockquote>If you’re just joining this series, we’ve already covered topics ranging from frame vs bounds and ARC, to Swift vs Objective-C and MVVM…
+<blockquote>For as long as SwiftUI has existed, Text has been a black box.
+You hand it a string, a font, and a color, and it hands you back pixels…
-Continue reading on Medium »</blockquote>
+Continue reading on iOS IC Weekly »</blockquote>

 <h3>5.
-Is This Code Thread-Safe? — The Question That Reveals Whether You Actually Understand Concurrency - <a href="https://medium.com/@mobileappdeveloper.koti/is-this-code-thread-safe-the-question-that-reveals-whether-you-actually-understand-concurrency-9c960f82fd64?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I finally got Claude to stop writing bad unit tests - <a href="https://medium.com/@maxproche/how-i-finally-got-claude-to-stop-writing-bad-unit-tests-65a0d9a3b0a8?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mobile App Developer`**
+✍️ **posted by `Max Roche`**

-<blockquote>Six snippets that look safe.
-The race is always in the gap between two steps.
+<blockquote>Using an Agent‑as‑a‑Judge to Fix AI‑Written Unit Tests
 Continue reading on Medium »</blockquote>

 <h3>6.
-I Put iOS 27 Beta on My Main iPhone — Here’s the Honest Take - <a href="https://medium.com/macoclock/i-put-ios-27-beta-on-my-main-iphone-heres-the-honest-take-a6e44b79dafa?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jessica Bryson`**

-<blockquote>Two weeks of real use — running a business, managing family life, and actually letting Siri help.
-Continue reading on Mac O’Clock »</blockquote>

-<h3>7.
-The iOS Developer Who Ignores AI in 2026 Will Be Left Behind - <a href="https://ravi6997.medium.com/the-ios-developer-who-ignores-ai-in-2026-will-be-left-behind-7b83b3d5fcea?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+20 SwiftUI Components Every iOS Developer Should Know - <a href="https://ravi6997.medium.com/20-swiftui-components-every-ios-developer-should-know-cf559c6b65e7?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ravi`**

-<blockquote>Apple Intelligence is here.
-SwiftUI is smarter.
-Your app users expect more.
-Here’s why AI is no longer a “nice to have” — it’s your next…
+<blockquote>Stop reinventing the wheel.
+These are the building blocks that separate good iOS apps from great ones.
 Continue reading on Medium »</blockquote>

-<h3>8.
-The Next 5 Years of iOS Development: Swift, AI, and the Future Apple Is Building - <a href="https://medium.com/@bhumibhuva18/the-next-5-years-of-ios-development-swift-ai-and-the-future-apple-is-building-943a100ecf49?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+This open-source tool packs both iOS and Android simulators into One Terminal - <a href="https://githubdaily.medium.com/this-open-source-tool-packs-both-ios-and-android-simulators-into-one-terminal-8c89d53d57db?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BB - iOS Developer`**
+✍️ **posted by `Chimin`**

-<blockquote>The rules are changing. iOS developers who adapt early will build apps the rest of the world copies.
+<blockquote>I'm sure you've encountered this problem: you're writing code in the terminal, and suddenly you need to switch to another simulator—for…
 Continue reading on Medium »</blockquote>